DelphiWorlds/TOTAL/README.md

 The goal of TOTAL was to create a framework for creating Delphi add-ins, whilst keeping everything as simple as possible.
 Having said that, developing Delphi add-ins is by no means simple.

+## Supported Delphi versions

+TOTAL officially supports Delphi 10.4.x or higher, however it may compile for Delphi 10.3.3 (my Delphi 10.3.3 install is "totalled")

 ## Creating an add-in

 **Note that TOTAL has a dependency on the [Kastri library](https://github.com/DelphiWorlds/Kastri) **